Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

       }
     }

 Update the permissions on the Key Vault to allow access from the newly created identity.
-The object-type can be key or secret.
-In this case it should be secret.
+The object-type can be certificate, key or secret.
+In this case, it should be all 3.
+Run the command below 3 times, one for each of the options.
 ```
 az keyvault set-policy -n $KV_NAME --<object type>-permissions get --spn <client-id>
 ```